A primer on semiconvex functions in general potential theories: The Bad Test Jet and Definitional Comparison Lemmas

-In this section, we introduce various results that are included in the ``basic tool kit of viscosity solution techniques'' in \cite{chlp}: the Bad Test Jet \Cref{l:btj}, the Definitional Comparison \Cref{defcompa} and \Cref{elemprop} which gathers various widely used constructions of $\call F$-harmarmonics obatined by alegebraic opertions, optimization procedures and limits.
-We begin with the first tool which is very useful when one seeks to check the validity of subharmonicity at a point by a contradiction argument.
+We begin with the first useful tool which allows one to check the validity of subharmonicity at a point by a contradiction argument.
 More precisely, if $u$ fails to be subharmonic at a given point, then one must have the existence of a \emph{bad test jet} at that point, as stated in the following lemma.
-This criterion is essentially the contrapositive of the definition of viscosity subsolution, when one takes \emph{strict} upper contact quadratic functions as upper test functions (see \cite[Lemma 2.8 and Lemma C.1]{chlp}).
-Nevertheless, for the benefit of the reader, we provide a brief proof based on \Cref{defn:FSH} ($\call F$-subharmonics).
+This criterion is essentially the contrapositive of the definition of viscosity subsolution, when one takes \emph{strict} upper contact quadratic functions as upper test functions (see \cite[Lemmas~2.8 and C.1]{chlp}).
+Nevertheless, for the benefit of the reader, we provide a brief proof based on \Cref{defn:FSH}.